-I Am Mother review: Taut sci-fi chiller with a robot that's one bad mom
+I Am Mother review: Taut sci-fi chiller with a robot that's one bad mama

 In the movies, we've seen some terrifying robots that are seriously bad mothers.
-So for once, let's a meet a robot that's actually a good mom.
+So for once, let's meet a robot that's actually a good mom.

 Or so I Am Mother would like you to think.